 BEGINNING: Tell us about your client.
 Give us their background, and include some personal details.
 Tell us how your client arrived in financial distress.
-What were the circumstances that led to their situation?
+What were the circumstances that led to their situation (this is a really important part of the story)?
 How did they find your agency?
 Why did your client choose to engage your agency?
 In the beginning, what was your client's physical condition or mental state-of-mind?

 MIDDLE: Tell us about the experience of engaging your client.
-In chronological order, what programs/services did you recommend your client to engage, and did your client follow through with the help?
-Did your client hit a roadblock or two?
-If so, how did they overcome the challenges, and what kept them going?
+In chronological order, what programs/services did you recommend your client to engage?
+Tell us about your client's experience as they followed through with the support your agency provided and/or recommended.
+Most clients hit a roadblock or two.
+Tell us how your client overcame these roadblocks, and what kept them going?

 At a minimum, the length of your narrative should be about 430 words and no longer than one-and-a-quarter pages (about 650 words).
 Use 11 or 12 point font and single spacing.

 The following are some tips to consider when interviewing your nominee:

 When interviewing your nominee, meet somewhere that is quiet and comfortable.
 Help the nominee relax and feel comfortable talking to you.
 Explain the purpose of the interview, letting the nominee know that the story is intended to help others while at the same time showcasing both the nominee and Community Action.
 Consider your agency’s policies regarding confidentiality.